AZHB/AZHB.github.io/projects/2DGolf.md

 	#if time_left != INF:
 	#	timer.start(1)
 ```
 The code block above shows the initialization of the level manager, demonstrating how to get a reference to another node using string-paths from the root node of the leve (as in "UI/PlayerUI") and by navigating the parent-child tree (as in $Timer).
+Note that all class variables are public in Godot, so I opt to use the terminology 'internal' (to refer to variables modified by the class or its children within a script) and 'external' (to refer to variables that I have exposed to changes within the Godot editor).

 <h2> Gameplay Features </h2>